 - It’s common practice to ask for utility bills before putting in an offer – but keep in mind that a flipped house has never likely been lived in, so the utility bills won’t reflect the real costs of running the home.

 - Old mechanicals – flippers often ignore the big ticket unsexy items like furnaces, electrical and plumbing.
 They may install a new faucet – but under the sink is all the old plumbing which may come back to haunt you.
-Make sure your home inspector gives you a good indication about what unsexy money you may soon be spending.
+Make sure your home inspector gives you a good indication of what unsexy money you may soon be spending.

 - And on that note…just because it looks shiny and new doesn’t mean you don’t need a home inspection.
 Hire an expert to tell you what’s really going on with that house.